-William the Conqueror made himself a playground in the New Forest, driving whole villages off the land.
+William the Conqueror turned the New Forest into his personal playground.
+His soldiers drove whole villages off the land.
 But did karma pay him back?

 First Some Background About the New Forest